nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

         return " ".join(inv_vocab[x] for x in sequence if x >= 1)
 ```

-It has four methods: the `__init__` instantiates a tokenizer with a vocabulary of words whose size must be at most `vocab_size`.
+The tokenizer has four methods: the `__init__` instantiates a tokenizer with a vocabulary of words whose size must be at most `vocab_size`.
 The intiial vocabulary just contains three special tokens we will use in our sequences, namely:

 * `<start>` to identify the start of a caption.
 * `<end>` to identfy the end of a caption.
-* `<oov>` to identify the words that are so uncommon that they didn't make it in the top `vocab_size` words of our training captions.
+* `<oov>` to identify the words that are so uncommon that they didn't make it to the top `vocab_size` words of our training captions.

-The `fit` method takes a list of texts as input and it fills the vocabulary according to these texts.
+The `fit` method takes a list of texts as input and fills the vocabulary according to these texts.
 Each text is preprocessed using Spacy, which implements tokenization for English texts in its `en_core_web_sm` model.
-With Spacy we can just **replace this model with a model for another language to obtain a tokenization process specific for that language**.
-Another importat aspect is that any logic we want to implement in creating the vocabulary of words can be added here.
+With Spacy we can just **replace this model with a model for another language to obtain a tokenization process specific ton that language**.
+Another important aspect is that any logic we want to implement in creating the vocabulary of words can be added here.

 `fit` takes the `vocab_size - 3` most common words in the texts and adds them to the vocabulary with an incremental index.